ConstantRobotics-Ltd/VTracker/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **VTracker** to your project and excludes test application (VTracker class test applications) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **VTracker** to your project and excludes test application (VTracker class test applications) from compiling (by default test application and example excluded from compiling if **VTracker** included as sub-repository).
 Your repository new structure will be:

 ```bash
 CMakeLists.txt